galaktor/raph.es/content/blog/zita.md

 {{% img src="/img/blog/marvel-phase3.jpeg" alt="Marvel MCU phase 3  movie announcements until 2019" link="/img/blog/marvel-phase3.jpeg" width="500em" %}}
 {{% /fig %}}

 Nerdstalgia aside, I'm also a parent.
 And as such I am very critical of the media I expose my children to.
-There's a lot of junk out there targetted at children.
-I will try not to get caught up in the details of rampant sexism and capitalist brainwashing present in so-called chilren's entertainment - although I probably will expand on that in later posts.
+Lot of junk is being thrown at kids.
+I will try not to get stuck in a rant about the rampant sexism and capitalist brainwashing present in so-called children's entertainment - that's for another post.
 Suffice to say for now that I have an aggressive bullshit filter for things I let through to my children's sensitive brains.

 # Fear not!

 Not all is lost.
 Some people are making really good, progressive comics, very suitable for children.
 I'd like to highlight one such gem right now.

-*[Zita The Spacegirl](http://zitaspacegirl.com)* began as a [web comic](http://zitaspacegirl.com/webcomics) by [Ben Hatke](http://www.benhatke.com), which he later turned into a [graphic novel](http://www.goodreads.com/book/show/8879121-zita-the-spacegirl) origin story trilogy.
+*[Zita The Spacegirl](http://zitaspacegirl.com)* began as a [web comic](http://zitaspacegirl.com/webcomics) by [Ben Hatke](http://www.benhatke.com).
+Hatke later set out to tell Zita's origin story in the form of a [graphic novel](http://www.goodreads.com/book/show/8879121-zita-the-spacegirl) trilogy.

-Zita's adventure begins with her best friend Joseph falling into a wormhole of some sort - and it's *Zita's* fault.
+Zita's adventure begins with her best friend Joseph being kidnapped by a creepy alien thing - and it's *Zita's* fault.
 That's some serious drama right off the bat.
 Just because it's a story for children, doesn't mean it has to be fluffy kittens, right?

-The plot that develops over the next three books has action, high stakes and sacrifice, but is not over-the-top gruesome or violent.
-It's fresh and not at all as predictable as most books in the children's section would be.
-Hatke's excellent organic hand-drawn style, lighting and colouring keep even the darkest moments light enough to avoid trauma.
+The events spanning the books have it all: action, spaceships, giant mice,  high stakes and sacrifice.
+But is never gruesome or overly violent.
+It's never as predictable as most books in the children's section would be.

+The illustrations are excellent.
+Hatke knows how to do composition and lighting to great effect.
+Even though space is usually a dark place, the story is mostly bright and colourful.
+The occasional dark moments remain light-hearted enough to keep nightmares at bay.

+I personally love the slightly rough art style.
+Why hide the fact that this was drawn by hand?
+Making kids realize that these things are made by people with a pen and some paper shows them that with soem practice, they could do something like it, too.
+The sketches included at the end of each book show how much fun and love Hatke put into the works, for adults and kids to appreciate.

-{{% fig caption="The stakes are high, even on page one." attr="Ben Hatke" attrlink="http://www.benhatke.com" %}}
+{{% fig caption="The stakes are high, even on page one." attr="Ben Hatke" attrlink="http://zitaspacegirl.com" %}}
 {{% vimeo 16484045 %}}
 {{% /fig %}}

+# More than just art
-Besides having cool visuals, the plot is what really stands out.
-It avoids most of the stereotypical tropes of mainstream comics.
-Hatke handles difficult topics like responsibility, tolerance, sacrifice or slavery in a sensitive, tasteful way.
+Besides being easy on the eyes, the plot is what really makes Zita special.
+Hatke avoids most of the overused tropes known from mainstream comics.
+He handles difficult topics like responsibility, tolerance, sacrifice or slavery in sensitive, tasteful ways.
+The story never gets to complicated and doesn't need much explaining for kids to follow along.

-The main protagonists have complex relationships, for instance Zita and her friend Joseph, who gets kidnapped by aliens because Zita was having a reckless moment - something children do all the time.

-But maybe even more interesting are all the details Hatke has given the world and it's many inhabitants.
-Some memorable characters show up for just a few panels or pages.
+The characters are loveable and relatable.
+Also very interesting are all the tiny details scattered throughout the books, giving a charming sense of authenticity to the world and it's many inhabitants.
+Some characters show up in just a few panels, yet still manage to be memorable.

 PIC EXAMPLE MEMORABLE LITTLE CHARACTER

+# Just a quick rant
-One of my favorite things about Zita is that none of the characters are overly sexualized.
+One of my favorite things about the Zita books is that none of the charactes are overly sexualized.

-Zita herself

-Maldrigal

-Males, too

-Two males, two females, diversity, respect.

-This might seem like a strange thing to point out, especially since she's a *young girl*.
-But if you've looked at any female character in the big franchises - even young ones - you'll notice a disturbing tendency among artists to exagerate their female anatomies far beyond comfortable territory.

-If you don't notice it, then I'll go out on a limb here and assume that you probably don't have daughters.
+Zita herself is a young girl, so there's something really *wrong* about having to point this out at all.
+Girls grow up seeing sexed-up females virtually everywhere, and sadly toys and media for children are no exception.
+Comics are merely one of the more obvious cases where female as well as male bodies are exaggerated beyond belief, creating unrealistic role models for girls and boys alike.

+PIC MONSTER HIGH

+Exhibit B: Maldrigal, the second female protagonist, is an adult.
+A lesser artist might have created her as a one-dimensional love interest of Piper and left it at that.
+Hatke, however, does better.
+What we get resembles more a Zoe from Firefly than Xena.

+REVIEW THIS
+Exhibit B: *Madrigal*, a central supporting character, is an mixed-race, mysterious, tough and strong-minded woman who - in the hands of a lesser artist - would have easily been cast into the hyper-sexual amazonian exotic pornstar mold that is so often used.

+TODO BETTER EXAMPLE THAN XENA

 > "it’s impossible not to sexualise [comic] characters"
 >